neutralusername/Systemge/README.md

 - **Node Structure**:
   - Each Node must have an "Application," which is a pointer to any Go struct.
   - The Application acts as the state for your Node.
-  - Each Application can implement various predefined interfaces called "Components."
+  - Each Application can implement various predefined interfaces called "Components".
   - Each implemented Component provides automated functionality for the Node.

 - **Available Components**: